A Brief History

 Small acts and gestures build upon one another to offer the meaning of human experience.
 Making paintings through a process of arranging and layering materials is a way to dialogue with my time and place.
 Objects for contemplation, they are informed by memory, ideas, nature and the senses; discoveries that are a play between action and stillness.
 The Twentieth Century painter, Georgia O'Keeffe signed her letters "from the faraway nearby."
 This idea reminds me of the way painting is a measure of the physical and psychic geography between self and other (person or painting) that is constantly shifting.

-Pat Pendleton grew up in Tonawanda, New York.
-She received a Bachelor of Arts degree in Studio Art from SUNY Collage at Oswego and went on to further pursue ceramics and textile work while residing in San Francisco before relocating to Manhattan at the end of the 1970s and began painting and exhibiting in group shows at Minor Injury Gallery, Middle Collegiate Church, The Metropolitan Museum of Art, Emerging Collector Gallery, AIR Gallery, and Public Image Gallery.
+and went on to further pursue ceramics and textile work while residing in San Francisco before relocating to Manhattan at the end of the 1970s and began painting and exhibiting in group shows at Minor Injury Gallery, Middle Collegiate Church, The Metropolitan Museum of Art, Emerging Collector Gallery, AIR Gallery, and Public Image Gallery.

-During the early 1990s she left New York to attend a graduate program in Naropa University in Boulder, Colorado and received a Master of Arts in Transpersonal Counseling Psychology and Art Therapy.
 While working as a clinician and group facilitator in health care, she continued with a painting practice and participated in shows at Core New Art Gallery, Hospice of Metro Denver, Naropa University Art Gallery, and Boulder Art Gallery.

-Back in Western New York since 2005, she
+Back in Western New York since 2005,

-has participated in more than 25 local exhibitions--numerous local member shows, such as Hallwalls Contemporary Art Center, Carnegie Art Center, Burchfield Penney Art Center, Artspace Buffalo Gallery, Western New York Book Arts Center, CEPA and Big Orbit.
-Other selected exhibitions include:
+has participated in numerous local exhibitions and local member shows, such as Hallwalls Contemporary Arts Center, Carnegie Art Center, Burchfield Penney Art Center, Artspace Buffalo Gallery, Western New York Book Arts Center, CEPA and Big Orbit.

 2024

-Mary Begley, Pat Pendleton, Eileen Pleasure (Apr)
+Three Degrees of Abstraction: Painting--Mary Begley, Pat Pendleton, Eileen Pleasure

 Carnegie Art Center

-Known, Imagined, Experienced (Feb)
+Known, Imagined, Experienced

 2023